ahmedabdalkaderr/cartify/README.md

 ```
 3. **Setting Up MongoDB URI**

 To connect to a MongoDB database, you need to set up a MongoDB URI.
-Create a .env file in the src directory of your project and add the following line:
+Create a .env file in the root directory of your project and add the following line:
 ```
 URI=mongodb://<username>:<password>@<host>:<port>/<database>
 ```